rsksmart/covalent-docs/docs/content/networks/ronin.md

 <Aside>

-All __Class A__ endpoints are supported for the Ronin mainnet and Ronin testnet.
+All __Class A__ endpoints are supported for the Ronin mainnet.
 You can query either network via the unified API by changing the `chainId`.

 </Aside>